Different Types of Motor Graders

 Motor graders are usually referred to as graders.
 These are heavy construction machines used to create smooth wide and levelled surfaces.
 The most traditional use of this particular construction machine is in construction and maintenance of roads with its main function being preparing the topmost layer for laying asphalt on top of it.
 In addition to its use in the road construction industry, internationally it is also used in removal of snow, debris and earthmoving based on the location and requirement.
 Motor graders come in after the heavy machines like the bulldozers are done with their job to give a finer finishing to the job.

 The motor grader is usually a self propelled machine which comes with an adjustable blade.
-The blade is usually positioned between the front and rare axle and can be used for cutting, spreading and levelling jobs on a wide range of terrains.
+The blade is usually positioned between the front and rear axle and can be used for cutting, spreading and levelling jobs on a wide range of terrains.
 Some motor graders come with a scarify option to scarify a layer and then remove it with the help of the blade.
 Then a new layer is spread before scarifying the top layer again to put in place.

 Motor graders are generally classified based on the structure an arrangement of the frame.
 While history has seen motor graders of various sizes through the past few decades, a few set standard sizes have become set standard in the past few years.
 Based of frame arrangements the motor graders are classified into two categories